We get asked this question quite frequently and the answer is no, but it is very helpful.

 The first thing you need to do is accurately measure your dog.
 The following chart was made by our friends at Companion Animals is an aid for you to make sure that you order the correct size dog vest.

 Vests come in many fabrics and there are no regulations governing them.
 For dogs working in hot and humid climates, it is a good idea to choose a mesh vest.
-For other areas of the country use a vest made of cotton or another breathable fabric – avoid synthetics as they may be less comfortable for you dog.
+For other areas of the country use a vest made of cotton or another breathable fabric – avoid synthetics as they may be less comfortable for your dog.

 Padded vests – these vests usually have a handle on them for outdoors walking.
-Their weight approximates that of a light weight winter jacket for people.
+Their weight approximates that of a lightweight winter jacket for people.

 Light-weight cotton vests – perfect for your emotional support dog to wear throughout the year.
 Some come with pockets or an ID holder.